raspberrypilearning/how-are-you/en/step_2.md

 (translate [Type your message here] to [Arabic v] ::translate) ::tts
 + say ( translate [Type your message here] to (Arabic v) ::translate ) for (8) seconds
 ```
+--- /task ---

+--- task ---

-+ If you like, change the tone of the voice so it represents you.
+If you like, change the tone of the voice so it represents you.

 ```blocks3
 when flag clicked